-Verbatim audio or video recordings shall be made of all Closed Session meetings.
+Verbatim audio or video recordings shall be made of all closed session meetings.
 The tape recording of each meeting shall be retained for a minimum of 18 months from the date of the meeting.
-The recordings may be destroyed after 18 months, provided the Board has approved written minutes of the Closed Session in question and has approved the destruction of the recording.
-Recordings will be kept in the locked custody of the Board Secretary.
+The recordings may be destroyed after 18 months, provided the Board has approved written minutes of the closed session in question and has approved the destruction of the recording.
+Recordings will be kept in the locked custody of the Board Secretary at the Park District's administrative offices and shall not be held a different location except by vote of the Board or by court order.
 When the Board Secretary is not in attendance of the meeting, the tape recording will be kept by the Director or another Commissioner designated by majority Board vote and be given to the Board Secretary at the earliest possible time.
-Tape recordings of Closed Sessions shall not be open for public inspection unless the Board, by majority vote of those present, makes a determination that a need for confidentiality of the recordings no longer continues to exist.
+Tape recordings of closed sessions shall not be open for public inspection unless the Board, by majority vote of those present, makes a determination that a need for confidentiality of the recordings no longer continues to exist.
 This would be accomplished at the biannual executive session meeting.
 Once the closed meeting minutes are approved to be opened, they become a matter of public record

-6.13 Effective Meetings.
+- 6.13 Effective Meetings.
 The Board recognizes that the most effective, accessible meetings are those at which items of business are handled efficiently, with the necessary and appropriate amount of discussion but without unduly lengthy or repetitive debate or prolonged speechmaking by Board members or members of public.
-Board members should prepare themselves for meetings by reading the materials provided to them and making appropriate inquiries of the Director prior to the meetings.

-6.14 Public Participation.
+Board members should prepare themselves for meetings by reading the materials provided to them and making appropriate inquiries of the Director prior to the meetings. - 6.14 Public Participation.
 The Board recognizes the need to establish a procedure and reasonable rules for individuals and organizations to have the opportunity to present statements and/or information to the Board while at the same time enabling the Board to conduct the business of the meeting.
 A "Public Comment" agenda item will appear at all Regular Board Meetings.
 At that point in a Regular Board Meeting, the Board President will ask if any member of the public wishes to address the Board.
 In accordance with the Open Meetings Act, the Board has established rules governing such activities at its meetings.
-(See Appendix F)

-6.15 Rules Governing Public Recording of Meetings.
+(See Appendix F) - 6.15 Rules Governing Public Recording of Meetings.
 Pursuant to the Open Meetings Act, an individual from the public may record a Board meeting open to the public by tape, film or other means, subject to the rules as set for the by the Board for such recordings.
-The Park District's policy is to cooperate with representatives of the print and broadcast media and with other members of the public who wish to record public meetings of the Board by tape, film or other means, so long as said recordings are not disruptive to the meeting, and do not violate the rights of the members of the Board, Park District staff and the public.
-See Appendix G for the Rules Governing Public Recording of Meetings.

-6.16 Official Minutes.
+The Park District's policy is to cooperate with representatives of the print and broadcast media and with other members of the public who wish to record public meetings of the Board by tape, film or other means, so long as said recordings are not disruptive to the meeting and do not violate the rights of the members of the Board, Park District staff and the public.
+See Appendix G for the Rules Governing Public Recording of Meetings. - 6.16 Official Minutes.
 The Board Secretary or designee shall be responsible for recording the minutes.
 The Secretary or designee must keep an accurate and true record of all motions, resolutions and ordinances with a detailed account of the roll call vote.
 All minutes are considered as drafts only until adopted by the Board at a subsequent meeting.